 If you’re aiming to become debt free, then you might have to move out of your current area to a cheaper one.
 This could mean your social life suffers as you’ll spend more time in the travelling to friends rather than walking.

 You could buy a property which requires work, which could use up all your cash, time and energy for a while.

 Smaller properties have less space for entertaining and can quickly feel cramped.
 So you’ll want to bear in mind how you plan to store items and whether you can get rid of some possessions.

 Finally, any change in life has an emotional aspect.
 Whether you’ve lived in your home for a few short years or decades, moving on will be hard.
 Take time to remember all the good times you’ve had but look forward to creating many more in a new space.

-Since there’s no perfect time to move, it can make deciding even more difficult.
+Since there’s no perfect time to move or even downsize for that matter, it can make deciding even more difficult.
 However, here are some basic questions to consider.